Red-necked Phalarope

 The Government agreed a Biodiversity Action Plan for this species in 1998.
 The targets for this plan have recently been reviewed and aim to maintain and expand the Red-necked Phalarope as a breeding species at existing sites and to enable range expansion to a number of previously occupied sites.

-Fetlar holds 90% of the UK breeding population and this bird was photographed at the RSPB's reserve at the Loch Of Funzie.
+Fetlar holds 90% of the UK breeding population and this bird was photographed at the RSPB's reserve at the Loch of Funzie.

 Date: 01/06/03